The promise of dry, Okanagen powder is a powerful lure to anyone who enjoys skiing or snowboarding. And we certainly do.

 Located high above British Columbia’s Okanagan Valley, Silver Star is a destination that caters to families, and has something for everyone.
 The Deets: Over 3000 acres of skiable terrain; 115 runs spread over 3 mountain faces; a huge variety of terrain for every ability.
 Long, perfectly groomed cruisers, steep powder filled chutes on the ‘back side’ (my son’s favorite ‘double-blacks’), and a skookum TELUS terrain park for the tricksters.

-Favorite runs [in order from green to double-black]: Bergerstrasse, Far Out, Whiskey Jack, Gopher Glades, Spruce Meadows, Sunny Ridge, Gowabunga, Free Fall & Three Wise Men.
+Some of our favourite runs [in order from green to double-black] include; Bergerstrasse, Far Out, Whiskey Jack, Gopher Glades, Spruce Meadows, Sunny Ridge, Gowabunga, Free Fall & Three Wise Men.

 Themed after an early 1900’s mining town, with colourful, unique architecture, the charming main street is made up of bars, restaurants and shops, and is pedestrian-friendly.
 There are parking lots nearby for day visitors and quick stops,and the village is conveniently ski-in, ski-outfor those staying on the mountain.